firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: Star pattern problem
 ### Q: How you can give runtime permission without user knowledge ?
 Using Accessibility service ? adb shell commands etc ?
 ### Q: Have you ever build android OS?
 Kernel drivers etc ?
+### Q Difference between Object Oriented and MVP ?
+### Q Are you aware of Android componets, support libraries and third party libraries?
+### Q Have you ever develop android SDK ?
+What are things you take care while developing any kind of library ?
+### Q Have you ever worked on VideoPlayer, VideoView and ExoPlayer etc ?
+### Q What is MVP, MVC, MVVP, MVVM ?
+### Q What are the Ads integration you have done ?
+### Q How you handle memory leaks ? and optimisation ?